-2), we define the CASH problem and discuss methods for tackling it (Section 3).
-We then define a concrete CASH problem encompassing the full range of classifiers and feature selectors in the open source package WEKA (Section 4), and show that a search in the combined space of algorithms and hyperparameters yields better-performing models than standard algorithm selection and hyperparameter optimization methods (Section 5).
-More specifically, we show that the recent Bayesian optimization procedures TPE [4] and SMAC [15] often find combinations of algorithms and hyperparameters that outperform existing baseline methods, especially on large datasets.
+In what follows, we demonstrate that CASH can be viewed as a single hierarchical hyperparameter optimization problem, in which even the choice of algorithm itself is considered a hyperparameter.
+We also show that - based on this problem formulation - recent Bayesian optimization methods can obtain high quality results in reasonable time and with minimal human effort.
+After discussing some preliminaries (Section 2), we define the CASH problem and discuss methods for tackling it (Section 3).
+We then define a concrete CASH problem encompassing the full range of classifiers and feature selectors in the open source package WEKA (Section 4), and show that a search in the combined space of algorithms and hyperparameters yields better-performing models than standard algorithm selection/hyperparameter optimization methods (Section 5).
+More specifically, we show that the recent Bayesian optimization procedures TPE [3] and SMAC [14] find combinations of algorithms and hyperparameters that often outperform existing baseline methods, especially on large datasets.